 ? through open doors and windows

-? through your home's heating, ventilation and air conditioning system
+through your home's heating, ventilation and air conditioning system? on the fur of a pet

 Once spores enter, they can settle onto carpeting or other surfaces inside your home.
 You cannot keep spores out of your home, but regular home cleaning and maintenance often can prevent mold problems before they arise.